wp-plugins/squirrly-seo/readme.txt

 * Fixed the Favicon issue for PNG images

 == Upgrade Notice ==
-= 3.4.2 =
+= 3.4.4 =
-* To get a better SEO if you are using woocommerce plugin
-* You will have the google language identification
-* Open graph latest updates
+3.4.4 is an inportant update.
+We fixed the SEO for Home Page, added Google language identification, latest updates for Open graph, improved the Woocommerce shop SEO.
 We do not offer support for lower versions od Squirrly SEO

 == Credits ==
 Florin Muresan - CEO at Squirrly